Anitachikita/DataEngineering-Project/README.md

 ## Conclusion

 By completing this project, I've gained hands-on experience in data engineering process including data manipulation, SQL integration, data analysis, and data visualization.
-These skills are not only essential for junior data engineering roles but are highly transferable across various data-driven domains.
+These skills are not only essential for data engineering roles but are highly transferable across various data-driven domains.

 ## Documentation